MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/inputs-outputs-desktop.md

   - enduser
 ---

-# Use inputs and outputs in Desktop UI flows
+# Use inputs and outputs in desktop UI flows
 [!INCLUDE [view-pending-approvals](../includes/cc-rebrand.md)]